The Amazing New Electronic Pop Sound of Jean Jacques Perrey

 The Amazing New Electronic Pop Sound of Jean Jacques Perrey is the sixth studio album by French electronic musician Jean-Jacques Perrey, released in 1968 on the Vanguard Records label.
-It has been reissued several times.

-Background

 The penultimate song "Four, Three, Two, One" was made together with Billy Mure.
 The final track "Gypsy in Rio" is a homage to Spike Jones.
-In early 1996, the album was reissued.

 Critical reception

 Billboard described it as "a fun album, which admirably accomplished [Perrey's] stated purpose: to show that electronic music need not be esoteric.
 He utilizes tapes and various apparatus to accomplish this."
 For the 1996 album reissue, the US magazine described the album as "a campy and entertaining 1968 solo project of synthesized blurps, bleats and solid-state noodling".

 AllMusic reviewer Richie Unterberger said that it "sounds like nothing so much as late-'60s instrumental 'mood' music albums as refracted through a slightly more ambitious, electronic lens.
 It's really not something you can put on again and again, but it's kind of fun nonetheless."